In honor of Father’s Day, I want to recirculate my original Men’s Health article — with some updates.

 Molecular mimicry is one of the leading theories of autoimmune disease.
 In very simple terms, this theory means that our immune system begins to attack our thyroid gland because we are infected with a pathogenic organism (like a bacteria, parasite, or virus), that looks similar to components of the thyroid gland.
-The immune system remembers isolated protein sequences on the pathogen (rather than the entire DNA sequence of the pathogen) and then looks for similar looking proteins as targets for an attack.
-If the proteins on the thyroid match the proteins the immune system remembered, then the thyroid will be targeted for attack as well.
+The immune system remembers isolated protein sequences on the pathogen (rather than the entire DNA sequence of the pathogen) and then looks for similar-looking proteins as targets for an attack.
+If the proteins on the thyroid match the proteins the immune system remembers, then the thyroid will be targeted for attack as well.
 Therefore, the immune system attacks our thyroid glands due to a case of mistaken identity, when it is trying to attack an infection.

 The good news is that, once identified, most infections are treatable.
 Talk to your doctor about testing, or self-order a test.